daichi-yoshikawa/dnnet/README.md

 dnnet
 =====
-Implementation of Deep Neural Network with the least amount of dependencies. dnnet will work with numpy, and if GPU is available, with cupy.
+Implementation of Deep Neural Network with numpy.
+**Now dnnet can run with GPU through cupy.**

 dnnet provides high-level API to define and run neural network model.
 User can turn on/off GPU layer-wise, that is, you can compute convolution layer with GPU, activation layer with CPU, and dropout layer with CPU, for example.